jamesr101/project-01/readme.md

 # WDI-Project1
 # General Assembly Project 1 : Simple front-end game

-## Goal: To create a single page game
+## Goal: To create a single page game.
+A 7-day sprint.

 ## Technologies used